unrealdhanush/flappybird-rl/README.md

 # Flappy Bird Reinforcement Learning Project

 This project uses reinforcement learning to train an agent to play Flappy Bird.
-The agent is trained using the Deep Q-Network (DQN) algorithm, implemented with the Stable Baselines3 library and the training environment is created using OpenAI Gym.
+The agent is trained using the Deep Q-Network (DQN) algorithm, implemented with the Stable Baselines3 library and the training environment is created using OpenAI Gym and Pygame.

 ## Project Structure